How to find quality clothes this Second Hand September

 ✈️ Shop second hand on holiday

+The UK has a lot to offer for shopping second hand, but keep a lookout in other countries, too.
 Some of the best cities in Europe for thrifting are Berlin, Vienna, Copenhagen, Paris, and Bilbao, where you’ll find a wealth of flea markets, charity shops, and vintage stores.

 The US can be particularly lucrative with chain thrift stores Goodwill and Salvation Army, as well as independent boutiques and consignment shops.
 Some of the most famous thrift stores are Wasteland, Crossroads Trading, Buffalo Exchange, and Beacon’s Closet, although only in specific locations.

 I always visit thrift stores when I travel to the US and one of my favourites is a small town consignment shop.
-I got a Calvin Klein winter coat for $40, a Lands’ End jumper for around $10, and three going-out dresses, each about $12.
+I got a Calvin Klein winter coat for $40, a Lands’ End jumper for around $10, and three dresses, each about $12.

 How to embrace second hand beyond September